-The ETW2 data meets all requirements of working draft CMH-17 Rev G. The RTD data is insufficient to generate basis values that meet the requirements of working draft CMH-17 Rev G so only estimates are provided for that condition.
+The ETW2 data meets all requirements of CMH-17-1G.
+The RTD data is insufficient to generate basis values that meet the requirements of CMH-17-1G so only estimates are provided for that condition.
 Modified CV basis values are not available for the 2% offset strength.
 The data from the RTD condition has a large CV and the modified CV method would not make any change to it, while the data from the ETW2 condition fails the normality test.